Aid Recalculation Due to Enrollment Activities

 ALERT: Students considering withdrawing from a class should be familiar with the appropriate tuition credit percentages for the class(s).
 Summer, in particular, has unique refund periods due to the variety of class lengths available.
 Tuition Credit Percentage information is available by clicking the CRN link on your "Student Printable Schedule" from your "Student Tools & Courses" tab in FlashLine.
 You can also access this information by selecting "Schedule of Classes" on the Registrar's home page.

 Adding Courses After the 100% Tuition Credit Percentage Period

 Adding classes to your schedule after the 100% tuition credit percentage period of the term may not result in a change in your aid eligibility.
 Your enrollment at the end of the 100% refund period is used to calculate aid amounts.
-Students with extenuating circumstances who add courses after the 100% refund period may submit a Change of Enrollment Appeal form from the Student Financial Aid Office.
+Students with extenuating circumstances who add courses after the 100% refund period may request a Change of Enrollment Appeal form from the Student Financial Aid Office.